akras14/alexkras.com/posts/google-steal/post.md

 ### Make sure your AMP content is optimized for the new deal

 I think it is important to point out that Google **is** playing by the AMP rules.
-My main concern is that a lot of people (like myself a week ago) do not yet realize that AMP search results are being treated differently from other search results.
+My main concern is that a lot of people (like myself a week ago) have yet to realize that AMP search results are being treated differently from other search results.

 In other words, Google is playing by the rules, but the rules have changed.